 Which Thistles Are Edible?

 I often take photos of wildflowers and birds while hiking through the East Bay Regional Parks in California.
 Along the trails, I regularly come across wild thistles.
-You’re better off just walking past these thorny roadside weeds as their generally not edible.
-But some thistles, like the artichoke, have been used as food for centuries.
-They just require some know-how, patience, and a willingness to deal with the spines to reach the sweetness inside.
-In other words, they’re kind of life itself.
+You’re better off just walking past these thorny weeds as their generally not edible.
+But some thistles, like artichokes, have been eaten for centuries.
+They just require a little bit of knowledge, some skill, and a willingness to deal with the spines.
+In other words, they’re kind of life.

 Below is a quick guide to a few edible thistles, along with a warning: don’t eat any wild thistle unless you’re absolutely sure it’s edible.
-Several species are mildly toxic or simply unpleasant to eat, and the spines can cause injury if you’re not careful.
+Several species are mildly toxic or unpleasant to eat, and, if you’re not careful, the spines can cause injury.

 Edible Thistles Worth Knowing